rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryNutanix.md

 - There is a single argument of type System.String.
 - Returns NutanixPrismCentral.
-### prismcentralasyncrequeststatus
-Get Nutanix Prism Central async request status

-Supported in v9.0+
-v9.0: Get details about a Nutanix pc-related async request. v9.1+: Retrieve the status for the Nutanix Prism Central async request.

-- There is a single argument of type GetNutanixPrismCentralAsyncRequestStatusInput.
-- Returns AsyncRequestStatus.
 ### prismcentrals
 Paginated list of Nutanix Prism Central objects.